-March 14-16, 2014 McCosh Hall, Princeton University Registration starts on-site at 3 PM First runs start at 5 PM Close parking in Lot 10, much more in Lot 21 Cost: $20, or $10 with college student ID, or free for Princeton students The Simulation Games Union’s annual convention is a 46-hour marathon of tabletop roleplaying in a shared...
+March 14-16, 2014 McCosh Hall, Room 02, Princeton University Registration starts on-site at 3 PM First runs start at 5 PM Close parking in Lot 10, much more in Lot 21 Cost: $20, or $10 with college student ID, or free for Princeton students The Simulation Games Union’s annual convention is a 46-hour marathon of tabletop roleplaying in...

 PrinceCon is a 46-hour role-playing marathon held on the Princeton University campus every Spring (since 1976).
 The character you create on Friday afternoon stays with you throughout the weekend, growing more powerful and accumulating potent magical items as you adventure in a single world with many different talented GMs.
 What’s the...